Super-brawl-team/epsilon/poincare_junior/doc/tree.md

 </details>

-Methods `CreateAndSimplify` and `MatchReplaceAndSimplify` perform the same task, but also call systematic simplification on each created tree along the way (but not placeholders, which are assumed to be simplified trees already).
+Methods `CreateSimplify` and `MatchReplaceSimplify` perform the same task, but also call systematic simplification on each created tree along the way (but not placeholders, which are assumed to be simplified trees already).